venmo/flaskeleton/README.md

+BLAH!
 Flaskeleton - a plug-and-play Flask app so you can get to the fun stuff, fast.
 ===============================================================================

 Uses Bootstrap, Jinja2 and jQuery.